-Uterine fibroids are benign, noncancerous growths within or on the muscular walls of the uterus.
+Uterine fibroid tumors, also known as leiomyomas, are benign growths of fiber and muscle within or on the muscular walls of the uterus.
+These noncancerous tumors may cause heavy menstrual bleeding, pressure on the bladder or bowel and pain in the pelvic region.
+Uterine fibroids affect 20 percent to 40 percent of women of child-bearing age.
+African-American women are the most racially prone group, as are women with a family history of fibroids.
 The size of the fibroids can range in size from ¼-inch to the size of a cantaloupe.
-Uterine fibroids are relatively common and affect 20 percent to 40 percent of women of child-bearing age.
-African-American women are the most racially prone group, as are women with a family history of fibroids.

 Uterine fibroid embolization is an alternative to the surgical removal of the fibroids (myomectomy) or removal of the entire uterus (hysterectomy).
-Led by Uma Prasad, M.D., physicians at VCU Uterine Fibroid Embolization (UFE) offer women this alternative treatment option to surgery.
+Led by Uma Prasad, M.D., physicians at VCU Uterine Fibroid Embolization (UFE) offer women this alternative treatment option to invasive surgery.

-During the minimally invasive procedure, interventional radiologists use X-ray imaging to guide a catheter to the uterine arteries.
-Tiny particles are then injected through the catheter into the blood vessels, blocking the blood supply feeding the fibroids, which causes them to shrink and die.
+During the minimally invasive procedure, interventional radiologists use x-ray imaging to guide a catheter through the groin to the uterine arteries.
+Embolic agents, which are tiny particles that are then injected through the catheter into the blood vessels.
+These particles block the blood supply feeding the fibroids, which causes them to shrink and die.

 Patients typically notice a 50 percent reduction in the size of the fibroids within three to six months and an 80 percent reduction after the first year.
 Overall, patients experience a 90 percent improvement of symptoms.

 Patients and referring physicians visit Uterine Fibroid Embolization at VCU Health.